 At first glance having a Hall of Fame nomination for 54 first team appearances would not seem appropriate for a former Saints player, even if his strike rate of more than one try every other game is mightily impressive.

-But if you are stood in the Terrace this evening take a look at your match ticket or Season Card, or indeed the stadium maps located around the stadium and online, and you will see the name of today’s longlisted individual each and every home game.
+But if you are stood in the Terrace this season take a look at your match ticket or Season Card, or indeed the stadium maps located around the stadium and online, and you will see the name of today’s longlisted individual each and every home game.